brct-james/guild-golems/README.md

 - - golem search funcs could be an interface method, perhaps schema funcs should all be?
 - Convert all routes to kebab-case, all json and private vars/funcs to snake_case
 - Refactor large funcs
+- Refactor packing and storing in changeStatus into sub functions

 **[v0.7]** Various Endpoints & Merchants FOW